 The Organization receives contributions, goods, and services from various members of the Organization's boards of directors and from their companies and employers, some at reduced rates and some at no cost to the Organization.
 Such goods and services include telephone service, legal services, advertising, moving services, rent and donated fixed assets.
 Management does not consider any of these transactions to be material to the consolidated financial statements.
-The amounts received from board members totaled \$113,135 and \$291,647 during the years ended June 30, 2023 and 2022, respectively.
+The amounts received from board members totaled \$242,092 and \$113,135 during the years ended June 30, 2024 and 2023, respectively.
 The Organization also maintains substantially all of its available funds with companies whose employees serve on its boards of directors.

-The amount due from the board members as of both June 30, 2023 and 2022 was \$500.
+The amount due from the board members as of both June 30, 2024 and 2023 was \$-0- and \$500, respectively.

 The Organization is paying for marketing services through a board member owned company.
-A total of \$104,658 and \$74,449 was paid and expensed for marketing services during the years ended June 30, 2023 and 2022, respectively.
-The amount due as of June 30, 2023 and 2022 to this company was \$8,888 and \$-0-, respectively.
+A total of \$101,970 and \$104,658 was paid and expensed for marketing services during the years ended June 30, 2024 and 2023, respectively.
+The amount due as of June 30, 2024 and 2023 to this company was \$-0- and \$888, respectively.